Mt Feathertop seen from Mount Hotham

 Crushing constraints

 Backtracking on the Cross to the Cape route could be all the way from Orbost to Omeo after finding first (shortest time) preference Bruthen offline, and then first contingency Orbost offline too.
-This covers most of the route three times and doubles the trip time, but still satisfying other constraints!
+This covers most of the route three times and doubles the trip time, but still satisfies other constraints!

 Corralling complexity